rmnavr/fptk/README.md

 # Project status

-As of July 2025:
+As of July 2025, full documentation and testing is implemented.
-- [x] full documentation
-- [x] tests for functions are written

-Currently developed:
-- [ ] tests for macros
-- [ ] tests for interaction of functions and macros
-- [ ] stable release is not yet reached (small API-breaking changes can happen)
+However, stable release is not yet reached (small API-breaking changes can happen)

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- Installation ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->